9 Key Management Skills: How to Show Them on Your Resume

 4. Project management

 Project management is the process of leading and organizing a team to complete a project within a specific time frame and budget.
-This involves managing people, systems, tools, software, and budgets, usually requiring plenty of training and technical skills in addition to interpersonal skills.
+It involves managing people, systems, tools, software, and budgets and usually requires plenty of training, technical skills, and interpersonal skills.

 Example of project management skills on a resume: